-6.0 In order to protect the organization in the event of sudden loss of CEO services, the CEO will not operate without assuring that one or more other staff members is familiar with Board and CEO issues and processes and is capable of assuming CEO responsibilities on an emergency basis, should the need arise.
-The absence may be caused by sabbatical, extended illness, vacation and other similar occurrences.
+- 6.0 In order to protect the organization in the event of sudden loss of CEO services, the CEO will not operate without assuring that one or more other staff members is familiar with Board and CEO issues and processes and is capable of assuming CEO responsibilities on an emergency basis, should the need arise.
+The absence may be caused by sabbatical, extended illness, vacation and other similar occurrences. - 6.1 A written emergency succession plan is in place.